ngs-docs/angus/admin/announcement.md

 * _and several others TBA_

 ###  News
-Feb X, 2016 - application form is now open!
+Feb 8, 2016 - application form is now open!
 We will close the application period on March 1st (midnight EST) and notify applicants of decisions on March 17th.

 ### Course Description